dvarnai/simillimum/README.md

   * Add a universal way to change the players' name
   * Implement color code formatting to PrintToChat and PrintToChatAll
   * Finish updating makefiles so we can remove ambuild completely
+  * Add full LUA support, rewrite all stock plugins in LUA